 By then I’d acquired an agent, who informed me that I needed to write a bigger novel.
 “You mean longer?”
 I asked.
-“No,” she tutted, as though I was an idiot, “not longer.
+“No,” she tutted, as though I were an idiot, “not longer.
 Bigger!”
 Mystified but willing, I came up with The Conjuror’s Bird, which sold first in the USA, but went on to become a Richard & Judy Book Club pick.
 The Unicorn Road followed, which nestled next to Barack Obama on The Times/WH Smith list of Top 100 Paperbacks of 2009.
 “You see,” my agent commented, as though it was obvious all along.
 “Bigger.”

 By now I had acquired a laptop, so the novels should have begun to flow much more quickly.
 But the Mrs Hudson stories had been written in longhand, in cafes, with a good many old-fashioned crossings-out, and I was far too superstitious to change.
 So The Year After, a novel set in 1919, was mostly written in a cafe that smelled of fried eggs; Havana Sleeping, an espionage thriller set in C19th Cuba, was extensively fuelled by some excellent cakes.
 When that one was shortlisted for the CWA Historical Dagger Award, my agent positively purred.
 Bigger, it seemed, had somehow been vindicated.

 But Mrs Hudson – and Flotsam, her housemaid – wouldn’t give up their grip on me so easily.
 Their third adventure, Mrs Hudson and The Lazarus Testament, was written sneakily between other novels and came out in 2015.
-And the fourth installment, Mrs Hudson and The Samarkand Conspiracy, which features spies, blackmail, a vanishing train and a vicar who keeps losing his spectacles, was published in 2020.
+The fourth installment, Mrs Hudson and The Samarkand Conspiracy, which features spies, blackmail, a vanishing train and a vicar who keeps losing his spectacles, was published in 2020.
 Mrs Hudson and The Blue Daisy Affair, in which Mr Holmes’ reputation is threatened by the stunning successes of a rival detective, appeared in November 2021.
 And the most recent addition to the series, Mrs Hudson and The Christmas Canary, a tale of mysterious hens, a stolen straw hat, a vanishing violinist and a baffling robbery, will appear in late 2022.